boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-on-linux/upgrade-to-latest.md

     cd BoldBIEnterpriseEdition-Linux
     ~~~

-7. Execute the following command to deploy Bold BI on your Linux machine:
+7. Execute the following command to upgrade the Bold BI that is deployed on your Linux machine:

     ~~~shell
-    sudo bash install-boldbi.sh -i {upgrade}
-    ~~~

-* **i :** Installation type - Specifies either it is a new or upgrade installation.

-* **u :** Specify the user or group that manages the service.
-Please ensure that this user exists on your Linux server.

-* **h :** Domain or IP address of the machine with http protocol.

-    Example for upgrading the installation:

-    ~~~shell
     sudo bash install-boldbi.sh -i upgrade
     ~~~

-7. Refer to this [Install Optional Libraries](/deploying-bold-bi/deploying-on-linux/install-optional-libraries/) and install the optional client libraries, after the installation completed.
+8. If you do not have optional client libraries installed during initial deployment of Bold BI, then refer to this [Install Optional Libraries](/deploying-bold-bi/deploying-on-linux/install-optional-libraries/) and install the optional client libraries, after the upgrade process is completed.

+>**NOTE:** You can skip this step if you have already installed the optional client libraries during initial deployment of Bold BI itself.

-8. Now, you can open the host URL in the browser and enjoy the latest features of Bold BI.
+9. Now, you can open the host URL in the browser and enjoy the latest features of Bold BI.

 >**NOTE:** The backup file for the Bold BI Linux package will be available in the following location: `/var/www/`